 preparing the khandvi rolls:-

-- Take buttermilk in a saucepan or a broad frying pan(kadhai, and using a frying pan of iron is big no no because we have buttermilk in our recipe and buttermilk will react with iron kadhai so avoid using that.
+- Take buttermilk in a saucepan or a broad frying pan(kadhai, and using a frying pan of iron is a big no-no because we have buttermilk in our recipe and buttermilk will react with iron kadhai so avoid using that.
 You can use aluminium, steel or any other in this case ).

 - Add salt to this mixture.
 Mix well